-During the opening, I was completely overwhelmed with how exuberant people were.
+During the opening, I was utterly overwhelmed by how exuberant people were.
 Individuals ran up and took bites out of the potatoes and yams, while others smeared tempera paint on the frame.

-While it was an epiphany to create an interactive living-systems painting, critical reflection also suggested a form of interaction that was more rapid, evocative and evolutive and one that might involve the viewer much more.
+While it was an epiphany to create an interactive living-systems painting, critical reflection also suggested a form of interaction that was more rapid, evocative, and evolutive, and one that might involve the viewer much more.

-SAN FRANCISCO STATE UNIVERSITY, San Francisco California
+SAN FRANCISCO STATE UNIVERSITY, San Francisco California, 1988

-ATA Gallery San Francisco California
+ATA Gallery San Francisco, California 1988

-living systems artwork, bio art, interactive art, participatory art
+living systems artwork, bio-art, interactive art, participatory art